FixConflict

 - Decided not to merge.
 At this point, the only thing to do is to reset the

-will mark the conflicting place.
-After resolving the conflicting place, usegit add
+Gitwill mark the conflicting place.
+After resolving the conflicting place, usegit addto add it toindex, and then usegit committo generate merge nodes.

 You can use the following tools to resolve conflicts: